apache/iceberg/site/docs/hive.md

 If the Iceberg storage handler is not in Hive's classpath, then Hive cannot load or update the metadata for an Iceberg table when the storage handler is set.
 To avoid the appearance of broken tables in Hive, Iceberg will not add the storage handler to a table unless Hive support is enabled.
-The storage handler is kept in sync (added or removed) every time a table is updated.
+The storage handler is kept in sync (added or removed) every time Hive engine support for the table is updated, i.e. turned on or off in the table properties.
 There are two ways to enable Hive support: globally in Hadoop Configuration and per-table using a table property.

 #### Hadoop configuration